-Charlene is a Nairobi-based Senior Consultant, focused on designing and coordinating effective data projects.
+Charlene is a Nairobi-based Regional Program Lead for East Africa, focused on designing and coordinating effective data projects.
 She supports the building of technology solutions, and qualitative and quantitative research initiatives in various sectors including transparency & accountability, gender, agriculture, energy, environment, health, and media, among others.
 Her work at DG includes the VIFAA program, building relationships with fertilizer stakeholders and conducting cross-stakeholder engagement through dashboard co-design workshops; and DG’s work in open contracting including leading the open contracting cluster in the Kenya Open Government Partnership (OGP) and building the Makueni County Open Contracting portal.

 Charlene studied Business and Information Technology at Strathmore University and was a Mandela Washington Fellow, as well as YALI East Africa Regional Advisory Board Chair.
 Previously, she founded a technology firm and has worked with DFID, IREX, and McKinsey & Co. – and was named one of the Top 5 Upcoming Women in IT in Kenya by iHub.